phpearth/docs/faq/general/how-to-get-clients-ip-in-php.md

 If you are going to save the IP to a database as a string, make sure you have space for at least 45 characters.
 More and more servers are now getting the IPv6 and those addresses are larger than the older IPv4 addresses.

-If a client is behind a proxy than the proxy might set the `X_FORWARDED_FOR` HTTP header and in PHP you can get it with `$_SERVER['HTTP_X_FORWARDED_FOR']`, which can differ from `$_SERVER['REMOTE_ADDR']`.
+If a client is behind a proxy then the proxy might set the `X_FORWARDED_FOR` HTTP header and in PHP you can get it with `$_SERVER['HTTP_X_FORWARDED_FOR']`, which can differ from `$_SERVER['REMOTE_ADDR']`.
 If you are saving the addresses to the database saving both values is a good idea.

-Example of getting IP address from the client in PHP - beware that validating the IP is important in the last step since the variable since the client can set HTTP header to any arbitrary value:
+Example of getting IP address from the client in PHP - beware that validating the IP is important in the last step since the client can set HTTP header to any arbitrary value:

 ```php